Ferosima/CH/README.md

+# YourEvents
-# YourEvents is an application for searching and registering for an event
+It's an application for searching and registering for an event